m8richard/vlrggapi_/README.md

-# vlrggapi
+# vlrggapi-edited

-An Unofficial REST API for [vlr.gg](https://www.vlr.gg/), a site for Valorant Esports match and news coverage.
+An edited version of the Unofficial REST API for [vlr.gg](https://www.vlr.gg/), a site for Valorant Esports match and news coverage.

 Built by [Andre Saddler](https://github.com/axsddlr/)